dugalex/DA-Enhanced-Pro/README.md

 <b>Installation:</b>

 --------------------------------------------------------------------
-!!!WARNING!!!
+!!!
+WARNING !!!
 This will change the default "enhanced" skin but will not overwrite any existing DirectAdmin files.
 --------------------------------------------------------------------

 cd /usr/local/directadmin/data/skins/